apify/actor-legacy-phantomjs-crawler/README.md

   If you pass these fields when calling the actor, you will receive an error.
 - The actor supports legacy **proxy settings** fields `proxyType`, `proxyGroups` and `customProxies`, but their values are not checked.
-If these settings are invalid, the actor will start normally and might crawl the pages with invalid proxy settings, most likely producing invalid results.
+If these settings are invalid, the actor will start normally and might crawl pages with invalid proxy settings, most likely producing invalid results.
   It is recommended to use the new **Proxy configuration** (`proxyConfiguration`) field instead, which is correctly validated before the actor is started.